microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/vmware_scaled_powercli_linux/_index.md

 ## Pre-Deployment

-To demonstrate the before & after for this scenario, the below screenshots shows a dedicated, empty Azure Resources Group, a vCenter VM folder with candidate VMs and the */var/opt/* directory showing no agent is installed.
+To demonstrate the before & after for this scenario, the below screenshots shows a dedicated, empty Azure resource group, a vCenter VM folder with candidate VMs and the */var/opt/* directory showing no agent is installed.

 ![](./01.png)